yuligomez/yuligomez/README.md

 👋 Hi, I’m Yuliana.
-I’m an advanced student of system engineering,passionate about technologies.
+I’m an advanced student of system engineering, passionate about technologies.
-🌱 I’m currently learning Microservices architecture and Machine Learning.
 📫 Reach me on yulianagomezsilva@gmail.com